pebgroup/Global-plant-diversity/README.md

 ## Data
 Primary data are files obtained online / by collaborators.
 Processed data are files which are produced during the analysis steps and stored to shorten execution time for later analysis steps and to keep work space small.
-Files are listed with description here: [data description](data_description.md).

 Large data files that can be freely accessed online (i.e. CRU TS, WordClim) are not part of the supplement but listed with version number and information how to obtain them.